Luktm/FlutterGeoFence/README.md

 # Important Notice

 Android platform still not able to fully work for this package [flutter_geofence](https://pub.dev/packages/flutter_geofence).
 The creator/developer still working on this issues.
-[Issues/Problem for the android](https://github.com/DwayneCoussement/flutter_geofence/issues/5)
+[Issues/Problem](https://github.com/DwayneCoussement/flutter_geofence/issues/5) for the android.